 Our Secondary three Tier 1 programme focuses on the development of abilities, interest and talents based on student’s choice.
 We provide more in-depth molecular gastronomy and coffee barista classes and offer students more insights, greater awareness, and exposure to the application of food science and technology to real world situations.

-Annually, we have students who volunteered for the Nanyang Polytechnic-Swensen’s Ice cream challenge and each team will be mentored by a teacher.
 The competition aims to teach students about food science through the making of ice cream.
 It also challenges the students to come up with innovative flavours in accordance to the given theme.
 The winning entries were chosen based on innovation, taste and presentation and the students had to make the ice cream on-site.